melekes/homeonrails.com/content/post/2017-12-26-my-favorite-books-of-2017.md

 when a hero performs another “stupid” (irrational) move.
 The plot is almost the same as the original Harry Potter except now young Harry act completely rationally.
 This book is incredibly funny and you can learn a lot.
 Awesome!

+---

+If you like these, you might want to check out [the whole list of the things I've read on Goodreads](https://www.goodreads.com/review/list/24729949?read_at=2017&sort=rating).